 Another fun idea is to add an extra layer of flannel in the middle.
 Try adding a contrasting color in between your normal two pieces.
 Put it face up so that it shows through when you cut the fringe.

-You could also cut the pattern in half and add an extra bottom half on top of the bib to create a sort of catch-all for food.
+You could also cut the pattern in half and add an extra bottom half on top of the baby bib pattern to create a sort of catch-all for food.

 One last idea would be to add an applique to your bib.